Below you can read some practical information regarding GRASP. More info will follow.

 • One-day ticket: DKK 500

-• Three-days ticket with student discount: DKK 300 (you must present a valid student ID at check-in)
+• One-day ticket with student discount: DKK 300 (you must present a valid student ID at check-in)

 You are welcome to take a stroll without a ticket through the festival site Musicon during GRASP.
 Here you can experience various art installations, bars and food offerings throughout the festival.

 Thursday 18 November: 9—22

 I’m disabled.
 Have you done anything to make it easier for me to attend events?
 Can I bring an assitant?
 Parking?
 Toilets?